 - Selection criteria

 - Copies of degrees, diplomas, certificates, academic transcripts etc

 - Final selection

 - Special needs

 - quotes the vacancy reference number

-- includes a curriculum vitae which provides full personal details, qualifications, previous employment and experience
+- includes a resumé/CV which provides full personal details, qualifications, previous employment and experience

 - includes the names and contact details of 3 referees.

-If you require information about conditions of employment, contact the Human Resources division on (08) 8201 3759 or see our staff benefits summary page
+If you require information about conditions of employment, contact the Human Resources Division on (08) 8201 3875 or see our staff benefits summary page.

-To enable the Appointment Committee to assess applicants' suitability for a position, applicants are required to address the selection criteria specified for the position.
+To enable the Appointment Committee to assess applicants' suitability for a position, applicants are required to address the selection criteria specified in the Position Description.